 Redux actions are simply functions that return an object.
 The object must have a

-with a unique value identifying the action.
+key called type with a unique value identifying the action.
 It is standard to

 name the type in uppercase.